DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 POST /users
 ```

-**Open Questions:** Is there a way we can register a new user from a particular application without requiring a password?
+**Open Question:** Is there a way we can register a new user from a particular application without requiring a password?

 **Parameters:**
 In addition to the password, either a mobile number or email is required.